 Mild cystitis can usually be cleared through your system in a few days by staying hydrated, drinking plenty of fluids and treating the pain symptoms with over-the-counter painkillers, such as paracetamol; avoiding alcohol and acidic juices.
 However, more severe cystitis requires treatment with antibiotics and the symptoms generally improve within a day or so.

-We can offer the antibiotic, Trimethoprim 200mg, to treat cystitis, but this treatment is only for women.
+We can offer the antibiotic Macrobid(Nitrofurantoin) or Trimethoprim, if appropriate, to treat cystitis but this treatment is only for women.